PAMGuard/PAMGuard/readme.md

 ## Quick start tutorial
 PAMGuard is a modular program with two modes; real-time and viewer.
 Typically a user will start with real-time model, either in the field collecting data or post processing sound files from a recorder.
 Once data are processed, users move on to viewer mode where data can be explored and further processed.

 Upon opening PAMGuard for the first time you are greeted with a blank screen.
 You must add a series of modules to create the desired acoustic workflow - this is referred to as PAMGuard *data model*.
 For example if processing sound files then first add the Sound Acquisition module **_File->Add Modules->Sound Processing->Sound Acquisition_**.
 Then add the desired detection algorithms e.g.  **_File->Add Modules->Detector->Click Detectors_**.
 Some modules (such as the click detector) have their own bespoke displays, others are added to more generalised displays.
-For example, the whistle and moan detector module shows detections on a spectrogram display, time base display, map etc..
-First add a new tab using  **_File->Add Modules->Displays->User Display**.
+For example, the whistle and moan detector module shows detections on a spectrogram display, time base display, map etc. First add a new tab using  **_File->Add Modules->Displays->User Display_**.
 Click on the user display tab and then from the top menu select **_User display-> New Spectrogram_**.
 Right click on the added spectrogram and select whistle and moan contours to show whistle detections overlaid on the raw spectrogram.

 Make sure to add the database and binary file storage modules **_File->Add Modules->Utilities->..._**) to save data then press the run button (red button) and data will process.
 PAMGuard can handle huge datasets so running might take hours or even days.
 Progress is shown on the bottom of the screen.